willic3/pylith-tdefnode/examples/daliangshan/pylith/greensfns/README.md

 pytdef_compare_def_gf cdf_az_pyhet_minus_pyhom.cfg
 ```

 This script will compare the differences between two sets of GF using the VTK files produced by `pytdef_read_def_gf`.
 The output will consist of a set of VTK files containing the differences, along with a histogram of the differences.
+Note that you must have run `pytdef_read_def_gf` on both of the sets of GF prior to using this script.